OHNLP/LivingSRMA/README.md

    - b12: other manual way,
    - a10: automatic way,
    - a11: auto search
+   - a12: other
+   - a21: import from endnote xml
+   - a22: import from ovid xml
+   - a23: import from simple csv
+   - na : empty

 - Screening State (ss) Process (pr): for study screening, indicating which process the study is in:
+   - p10: loaded meta info
+   - p20: passed the title check
-   - p30: loaded meta info,
+   - p30: loaded meta info
-   - p40: checked unique,
+   - p40: updated extist
-   - p50: checked title,
+   - p50: checked title
-   - p60: checked full text,
+   - p60: checked full text
-   - p70: checked sr,
+   - p70: checked sr
    - p80: checked ma
+   - p90: checked srma

 - Screening State (ss) Result (rs): for study screening, indicating what result for the study:
-   - e11: excluded for duplicate,
+   - e00: excluded for not found
+   - e1 : excluded due to dup
-   - e12: excluded for title,
+   - e2:  excluded for title,
+   - e21: excluded due to rct identifier
+   - e22: excluded due to the abstract
-   - e13: excluded for full text,
+   - e3: excluded for full text,
-   - e14: excluded for updates,
+   - e4: excluded for updates,
    - f1: included in sr,
    - f2: included in ma,
    - f3: included in sr and ma

-# Usage
+### ss_stages

+By combining the ss state, each study could be assigned a stage (category).

 ## Database migration